OliGoGoGo/HappyDBFindings/README.md

 Analyze whether there are any temporal patterns in the happy moments by examining the timestamps associated with each entry.
 Create time series visualizations to show how happiness evolves over time.

-6: Word Clouds and Keywords:

-Generate word clouds to highlight the most frequently mentioned words or phrases associated with happiness.
-Identify interesting keywords and phrases that appear in the happy moments.

 7: Data Storytelling: